home

 Private Taxi Cab

-Private taxi cabs from Jerusalem can be arranged to the area, with the cost around 350 ILS to both the Dead Sea and Masada.
+Private taxi cabs from Jerusalem can be arranged to the area, costing around 350 ILS to both the Dead Sea and Masada.

 Public Transportation

-In Israel, public transportation is a common way of not only getting around the city, but also for intercity travel.
+In Israel, public transportation is a common way of not only getting around the city but also traveling intercity.

 Bus

-Egged Bus 486 travels from the Jerusalem Central Bus Station direct to the Dead Sea, Ein Gedi and Masada (no buses on Shabbat from Friday afternoon till Saturday evening).
-There is a public beach at the Dead Sea accessible to all about one hour from Jerusalem.
-There you will get to float in the heavenly mineral-rich therapeutic waters but may have to walk a little further afield to find mud on the shoreline.
-The trip to Ein Gedi is one hour 30 minutes in duration.
+Egged Bus 486 travels from the Jerusalem Central Bus Station directly to the Dead Sea, Ein Gedi, and Masada (there are no buses on Shabbat from Friday afternoon until Saturday evening).
+It takes about an hour to reach the public beach at the Dead Sea from Jerusalem.
+There, you will get to float in the heavenly mineral-rich therapeutic waters, but you may have to walk a little further into the field to find mud on the shoreline.
+The trip to Ein Gedi is one hour and 30 minutes in duration.

-Many people find it worthwhile to get off at the Ein Gedi Spa, or the Ein Gedi nature reserve, where a two-hour hike includes two fresh water springs, lush green vegetation and sightings of wild ram and desert guinea pigs.
-To get to Masada, the 2,000 year old Roman fortress on a cliff overlooking the Dead stay, stay on the bus and get off a few minutes later.
+Many people find it worthwhile to get off at the Ein Gedi Spa or the Ein Gedi nature reserve, where a two-hour hike includes two freshwater springs, lush green vegetation, and sightings of wild rams and desert guinea pigs.
+To get to Masada, the 2,000-year-old Roman fortress on a cliff overlooking the Dead Sea, stay on the bus and get off a few minutes later.
 The fare to Masada costs 80 ILS.

 Many people try to time their trip with sunrise when there are spectacular views from Masada.
-The view of the sun coming up behind the red Moab Mountains with the Dead Sea and Judean Desert below is certainly a highlight of a trip to Israel for many.
+The view of the sun coming up behind the red Moab Mountains with the Dead Sea and the Judean Desert below is undoubtedly a highlight of the trip to Israel for many.
 If you’re looking for a vacation, then head to Ein Bokek, where all the major hotels are found.

 Egged Buses Phone: *2800 Website: egged.co.il

-One of the special things about traveling around Israel is that within one hour you can experience a completely different environment, such as the spectacular Dead Sea and Masada.
-Learn more below about the best ways to travel to the Dead Sea and Masada.
+One of the unique things about traveling around Israel is that within one hour, you can experience a completely different environment, such as the spectacular Dead Sea and Masada.
+Learn more about the best ways to travel to the Dead Sea and Masada below.
 You can also skip the lines and book a Masada ticket online.
-It includes entrance to the site, a ride on cable car, entrance to private Dead Sea beach and lunch at Masada Restaurant.
+It includes entrance to the site, a ride on a cable car, entrance to a private Dead Sea beach, and lunch at Masada Restaurant.

 Tours from Jerusalem to the Dead Sea and Masada